mathcom-js/reservation-site/README.md

 ## To-Dos

-1. Log-out function
+1. Log-out function (Gon)
-2. Check that api with session always contains a user
+2. Check that api with session always contains a user (Jun)
-3. Prevent self-reservation
+3. Prevent self-reservation (Min)
-4. Delete old reservations
-5. Make shop accepts only one person at the same time.
+4. Make shop accepts only one person at the same time. (-)
-6. Make user reserve only one shop at the same time.
+5. Make user reserve only one shop at the same time. (-)
-7. Check validity of reservation time
-8. Naver OAuth
+6. Naver OAuth (Gon)
-9. Planetscale Deployment
+7. Planetscale Deployment
-10. Vercel Deployment
+8. Vercel Deployment

 ## PATCH NOTE